 Mel Fuller had been working for an advertising company when she realised that her job wasn’t for her.
 She wanted to do something that would help people; to change the world.
 So, like many others who’ve had this thought, she bought a 3D printer.
 She didn’t know how to use it.
 She didn’t know how it worked.
 She had no choice but to teach herself.
 Now, Mel is using these skills to improve the lives of other people while she revolutionises the orthotics industry.
 AbilityMate uses the latest 3D printing technology to change lives.

-When Jeff started tinkering with that first board he was trying to challenge himself and make something cool.
+When Jeff started tinkering with his board he was trying to challenge himself and make something cool.
 He didn’t expect to end up as the director of his own international company.
 He didn’t start with high end machinery or fancy computer modelling either, his first prototype consisted of a cardboard cut-out and a baked bean can…

 Sixteen year old CEO Taj Pabari and the Fiftysix Creations team want to turn children from consumers into creators.